 Rich began training BJJ in 2012.
-He is currently a blue belt (presented by Roger Gracie), a grade he achieved in just under six months.
+He is currently a purple belt, presented by Kev Capel and Can.
 A keen yoga enthusiast, Rich is a qualified Fitness Instructor and Personal Trainer.

-Tracey has been training at Artemis BJJ since 2014, where she is currently a white belt.
+Tracey has been training at Artemis BJJ since 2014, where she is currently a blue belt.
 She was one of the original women’s class students, having been involved since the beginning.
-Tracey is also our Child Protection Officer, as well as helping out in the kids classes, covering when Paul is away.
+Tracey assists with teaching the kids class, which her younger son attends, and is the BJJ instructor for kids when Paul is away.
 She is also our Child Protection Officer.

-Tracey has two children: her younger son regularly attends open mats.
 A keen artist, she is building a reputation with her tacerob brand, focusing on grappling illustrations.
-She is also a core fundraiser at the annual Artemis BJJ GrappleThons.
+She is a sponsor and core fundraiser at the annual Artemis BJJ GrappleThons.
 Tracey is also involved with Adaptive Martial Arts, an organisation which helps injured and disabled people to train BJJ.